NTT123/pax/README.md

-# Pytree Jax (Pax)
+# Pax

-A stateful pytree library for training neural networks.
+Pax is a stateful pytree library for training neural networks.

 ## Getting started